 Sources of calcium

+Milk and dairy products are major sources of calcium.
 You can achieve your daily calcium intake by consuming three portions of milk, yogurt or cheese per day.
-A portion could be an average-sized glass (200ml) of semi-skimmed or skimmed milk, a small pot (150g) of low-fat yogurt and a match-box sized (30g) piece of cheese.
+A portion is an average-sized glass (200ml) of semi-skimmed or skimmed milk, a small pot (150g) of low-fat yogurt or a match-box sized (30g) piece of cheese.

-- Add low fat yogurt to breakfast cereal or fruit.
+• Add low fat yogurt to breakfast cereal or fruit.

-- Add grated cheese to jacket potatoes and pasta dishes.
+• Add grated cheese to jacket potatoes and pasta dishes.

-- Make smoothies and milk shakes at home.
+• Make smoothies and milk shakes at home.

-- Add dried fruit and nuts to ice cream, breakfast cereals and desserts.
+• Add dried fruit and nuts to ice cream, breakfast cereals and desserts.

-- Include weight-bearing exercise in your daily routine, such as walking, running, skipping, aerobics, tennis, football and dancing, which will strengthen your bones.
+• Include weight-bearing exercise in your daily routine, such as walking, running, skipping, aerobics, tennis, football and dancing, which will strengthen your bones.

-- Avoid smoking or excessive alcohol intake to minimise the risks from osteoporosis.
+• Avoid smoking or excessive alcohol intake to minimise the risks from osteoporosis.

-- Magnesium is found in fish, nuts, whole grains, seeds and pulses.
+• The minerals magnesium and zinc are also important for maintaining bone health.
+Magnesium is found in fish, nuts, whole grains, seeds and pulses.
 Good dietary sources of zinc include meat, whole grains and beans.